 The easy solution I found?
 I grate blocks of cheese and freeze them until I need shredded cheese.
 I buy big blocks of cheese at a warehouse store or on sale at the grocery store and then use a food processor with the grater attachment to easy grate large quantities of cheese quickly.
 I grate from mildest cheese to most flavorful so there is no need to wash the food processor between blocks of cheese (for example: mozzarella, cheddar, and then parmesan).
 I seal the cheese in large freezer bags, label them with the date and type of cheese, and freeze them!

 When I need shredded cheese I simply get the bag out of the freezer and use it as is.
 Recipes such as homemade pizza can be made with frozen cheese right out of the bag.
-If I want unfrozen cheese to serve to top recipes such as Southwest Ranch Style Beans or Tortellini Tomato Soup I simple take the desired amount out of the bag and place it in a bowl while I cook dinner.
+If I want unfrozen cheese to serve to top recipes such as Southwest Ranch Style Beans, I simple take the desired amount out of the bag and place it in a bowl while I cook dinner.
 In about 10 minutes it will be defrosted and ready to use.

 The cheese sometimes clumps and freezes in a large bunch.
 I simple bang the bag against the counter or whack it with a meat cleaver to break up the cheese.
 I think it’s a small price to pay for the cost savings and convenience… without added cellulose!